Why did UCM become a tobacco-free campus?

 I don’t want to quit using tobacco but want to respect the policy.
 What suggestions do you have for how I can be more comfortable on campus without using tobacco?

-Who should I talk to about questions or concerns that I have about the Use of Tobacco Policy?
+Who should I talk to about questions or concerns I have about the Use of Tobacco Policy?

 Use of tobacco and smoking products (encompassing cigarettes, e-cigarettes, chew, snuff, snus, pipes, cigars, hookah, water pipes, etc.) is prohibited in all university owned, leased or controlled buildings, grounds and residences.
 Such products are not allowed in university vehicles and are prohibited in all outdoor areas of campus except for personal vehicles, the Keth Memorial Golf Course greens and fairways, and designated parking lots during designated public events such as commencement, sporting or performing arts events.
 The sale of tobacco is prohibited on university premises and tobacco advertisements in college-run publications are prohibited.
 The entire policy is available online.